-Under our stock ownership guidelines, within three years of being designated an executive officer, Mr. Thornberry and the other NEOs are required to hold shares with a minimum aggregate market value equal to 7 times base salary and 2.5 times base salary, respectively.
-In addition, all outstanding performance-based RSUs granted to the NEOs include a one-year post-vesting share retention period.
+Under our stock ownership guidelines, within five years of being designated an executive officer, Mr. Thornberry and the other NEOs are required to hold shares with a minimum aggregate market value equal to 7.0 times base salary and 2.5 times base salary, respectively.
+In determining compliance with these guidelines, shares of common stock, unvested time-based RSUs and in-the-money options are included in the calculation of ownership, while unvested performance-based RSUs are not counted.

-As of December 31, 2023, each of our NEOs was in compliance with our stock ownership guidelines.
+As of December 31, 2024, each of our NEOs was in compliance with our stock ownership guidelines.
 A NEO's failure to comply with the guidelines will be considered by the CHCM Committee in determining subsequent equity compensation awards to the NEO, including potentially reducing or eliminating future equity awards and making awards otherwise paid in cash, such as STI awards, payable in stock and subject to these guidelines.
 Willful or intentional violations may also be considered "cause" for purposes of termination from employment.